vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Why can I get userinfo after the user has revoked consent?

 During a login or a payment session the user consent to share information if it's requested by the merchant.
-This information is accessible for the merchant for the next 168 hours, even though the user revokes the consents in this period.
-Revoking consents will only affect future login and payment sessions.
+The users information is then available for the merchant from the user info endpoint.
+For login sessions user information is available for the ongoing login session.
+To better support merchants that do not handle online fetching and processing of the user info as part of a payment session we keep this information accessible for the merchant for the next 168 hours, even though the user revokes the consent in this period.
+Revoking consents will immediately affect future login and payment sessions.

 ## Who can get access to NIN and how?